 The best care for your frozen embryos, eggs or sperm

-Alison Campbell, CARE’s Director of Embryology, explains how we diligently look after your frozen eggs, embryos and sperm.
+Alison Campbell, Care’s Director of Embryology, explains how we diligently look after your frozen eggs, embryos and sperm.

-How are these samples stored?
+How are your samples stored?

 Frozen embryos, eggs and sperm are stored individually in precisely-labelled straws.
 A patient’s straws are usually kept together in another small, labelled container, and these are stored in specialised tanks, called Dewars, in liquid nitrogen.
 Liquid nitrogen has a very low temperature of -196 degrees Celsius, and has a wide range of applications, including the cryopreservation of tissues and cells, like eggs, sperm and embryos.

 Liquid nitrogen is produced from the air in a production process that is generally performed industrially.
 We have this liquid nitrogen delivered to our clinics; however, as the liquid is so critical, we always have additional reserves in the clinic, and several of our clinics even have the facility to generate liquid nitrogen in-house.

 All our Cryo-storage tanks are stored in a special Cryo-laboratory with high security and restricted access.
 Each tank is fitted with continuous monitoring systems and alarms, and if the conditions inside the tank changed, our Embryologists would be immediately alerted, night or day.
 Emergency procedures and back-up tanks are in place in all clinics, should they be required.

 What do Embryologists do to protect my frozen samples?